BlockSecCA/claude-token-monitor/README.md

 5. **Start a conversation** in Claude Desktop with the skill loaded

 The dashboard will automatically update as you use Claude and tool calls trigger system warnings.

+## Credits

+Discovered and implemented during a conversation about AI system observability and the gap between what AI models can see versus what users can access.

+## License

+MIT License - Feel free to adapt and improve!